 2.1 Functional Requirements

-• The system shall ingest public social-media posts (Twitter or X and Reddit) and surface a deduplicated, categorised feed in the responder console.
+The system shall ingest public information from many free sources (local news feeds and official government alerts) and surface a deduplicated, AI-classified, deduced feed in the dashboard and responder console.

-• The system shall expose JSON application programming interfaces for incidents, summaries, reports and voice intents.
+The system shall expose JSON application programming interfaces for incidents, summaries, hazards, decision support, reports, mutual aid and voice intents.

-• The system shall expose a public health endpoint at /healthz for liveness and a /readyz endpoint for readiness probes.
+The system shall expose a public health endpoint at /healthz for liveness, a /readyz endpoint for readiness probes and a /version endpoint reporting the build revision.

 2.2 Non-functional Requirements